yanwainn/ADK_PPT/README.md

    - Enter your API credentials

 4. **Upload a PDF document** through the web interface
+   - You can now upload PDF, TXT, or Markdown (.md) files

 5. **Generate presentation** by clicking the "Generate Presentation" button